Joaquin Niemann Profile

 In 2018, Niemann won the Latin America Amateur Championship and a seventh pro title on home soil as an amateur.

 His position at the top of the amateur world rankings had earned him a spot at the Masters.
-He missed the cut, but turned pro straight afterwards.
+He missed the cut, but he joined the pro ranks straight afterwards.

 His decision meant that he forfeited exemptions to the 2018 US Open and Open Championship, but he seemed little affected.